CIC for Dummies - CIC Meaning and What A CIC Is

 Register Now!

 To access help and resources on anything to do with running a charity, including funding, click the AI Bunny icon in the bottom right of your screen and ask it short questions, including key words.
-Register, then login and the in-system AI Bunny is able to write funding bids and download 30+ charity policy templates as well.
+Register, then login and the in-system AI Bunny is able to write funding bids and download 40+ charity policy templates as well.

-I am not an accountant, nor a lawyer and no advice can be applicable to all organisations, in all circumstances, so this resource is no more than a guide to understanding CIC companies.
+I am not an accountant, nor a lawyer and no advice can be applicable to all organisations, in all circumstances, so this resource is no more than a guide to understanding CICs.
 I've summarised the regulatory guidance and augmented this with my own experience and Internet research, but I am not competent to provide professional advice.
 I have included links to the source guidance to enable you to check this yourself and, if you think you might need professional advice, use Help Finder to find pro bono support.

 Register Now